boilerplatez/docs/markdown/xampp/MAC.md

         Include etc/extra/httpd-vhosts.conf
         ````

-- Now run following command to open apache virtual hosts config
+- As we are going to work on multiple projects, we will need different local domains for different projects

-    1. Open config file
+    1. Now run following command to open apache virtual hosts config

         ````
         $ sudo nano /Applications/XAMPP/etc/extra/httpd-vhosts.conf
         ````